 Must Have Features for Lenses for Nikon Cameras?

 Nikon is a Japanese company that has been specializing in optics and imaging products for decades.
-Its name is not only synonymous to cameras but is also known for its microscopes, measuring instruments and binoculars.
+Its name is not only synonymous with cameras but is also known for its microscopes, measuring instruments, and binoculars.
 The company’s dedication to perfecting the science behind lenses is alone enough reason to consider the best Nikon lenses for landscape photography.